NCBI-Hackathons/ProteinMagicBlast/README.md

 ## Website (if applicable)

 ## Introduction
-    We are adding the functionalities to the existing Magic Blast which makes it Super Magic Blast.These functionalities will make the       Magic Blast run faster.
+    We are adding the functionalities to the existing Magic Blast which makes it Super Magic Blast.
+    These functionalities will make the Magic Blast run faster.
 The results will be displayed in same fashion but delivered faster.
     New Translated Magic Blast allows user to find changes and relationship for the given genome with interested protein.

 ## What's the problem?